Skip to content

 Can we write our own checks?

-Yes.
-Maat is built around plugins: collectors gather facts, rules evaluate them, and the kernel keeps the check path deterministic.
+Yes. maat is built around plugins: collectors gather facts, rules evaluate them, and the same public interfaces the official packages use are available to yours.

 Status